mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

     When using the [`Card`][vizro.models.Card], keep the following considerations in mind:

-    - If the href provided is a relative URL, it should match the `path` of the [`Page`][vizro.models.Page] that the [`Card`][vizro.models.Card] should navigate to.
+    - If the href given is a relative URL, it should match the `path` of the [`Page`][vizro.models.Page] that the [`Card`][vizro.models.Card] should navigate to.
-    - If the href provided is an absolute link, it should start with `https://` or an equivalent protocol.
+    - If the href given is an absolute link, it should start with `https://` or an equivalent protocol.

 ### Add an icon
-If you want to add an icon to your card, just add your image as described in the [previous section](#placing-images) If you use the image URL hash `icon-top`, the image will be styled according to our default icon styling.
+If you want to add an icon to your card, add your image as described in the [earlier section](#placing-images)

+If you use the image URL hash `icon-top`, the image will be styled according to our default icon styling.

 !!! example "Navigation Card with Icon"